junxit/us-congress-bills-112/metadata.md

 - 2012-09-13 — Introduced in Senate
 - 2012-09-13 — Referred to the Committee on Commerce, Science, and Transportation. (text of measure as introduced: CR S6346)
+- 2012-09-22 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text: CR 9/21/2012 S6678)
+- 2012-09-22 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR 9/21/2012 S6678)
+- 2012-09-22 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent. (consideration: CR 9/21/2012 S6676-6677, S6678)
+- 2012-09-22 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent.(consideration: CR 9/21/2012 S6676-6677, S6678)